 While it does sound easy, it requires a bit of research to find the right internship for you.
 Looking for an internship is like shooting an arrow without an aim – you need to first plan and think about how to get one.
 Then think about how relevant it is to you, and how it would help you grow and develop your skills for your career.

 #1 Settle down on a specific career goal or interest

 This is the first step to take while looking for an internship.
 What type of internship do you want to take?
 Do you have your career goals set in place?
 What are your skills, values, hobbies, and interests?
 What are you good at?

 Once you have these questions answered, you can go ahead and then look for those roles at the companies that provide these internships.
 Internships give you the platform to develop and hone these skills, thus giving you a jumpstart in your career.

 While researching for internships, evaluate the job role and how interested or invested you’d be in that role.
 Look for opportunities that meet your needs.
-For example, is the company you’re interested in going to pay you a stipend?
 If you want a paid internship and can’t get one, then look for part-time opportunities that pay reasonably.